matejker/everystreet/readme.rst

-#everystreetchallenge algorithm
+#everystreet challenge algorithm
 ===============================

 Over the COVID-19 lockdown many runners / cyclist found themselves captured within their cities.
-Some of them ended up running / spinning endless hours on virtual races such as Zwift, but some as e.g. `Mark Beaumont <https://www.strava.com/athletes/8288853>`__ [1] decided to join #everystreetchallenge.
+Some of them ended up running / spinning endless hours on virtual races such as Zwift, but some as e.g. `Mark Beaumont <https://www.strava.com/athletes/8288853>`__ [1] decided to join #everystreet challenge.
 Every street is a challenge originated by `Rickey Gates <https://www.everysinglestreet.com/why>`__ [2, 3] (?) who run *every single street* in city of San Francisco in fall 2018 which took him 46 days and run 1,303 miles.